Grellheist/swimmer/README.md

 - Figured out how to fetch all the info I need, now just the final push.
 All that's left now is to allow users to post images, and create the other routes.

+- About 99% done with this project, might be finishing it soon.
+However, my current job is kinda preventing me from putting more effort into this project for now, so I'll take my time.

 ### Disclaimer

 I was going to brand this as Swimmer with a fish as the pet but my